pioneers/website/get-involved/become-mentor.md

 - Choose to attend section on either (not both):
     - Monday 6:30 PM - 8:30, 220 Jacobs Hall
     - Thursday 6:30 - 8:30, 210 Jacobs Hall
+	- First week of class: Monday 1/29 OR Thursday 2/1
 - Meet with your team for two hours each week during our 8-week competition season
 - Come to PiE Robotics Competition events at UC Berkeley on select Saturdays